ggibelli/wine-app-backend/README.md

 ## Technology used

-This app is written in nodeJs using TypeScript, and I decided to use mongoDB as a database.
+This app is written in NodeJs using TypeScript, and I decided to use mongoDB as a database.
-This is my first project using GraphQL over REST and I use ApolloServer.
+This is my first project using GraphQL over REST and I used ApolloServer.

 ## Features